Takuya Kimura: Product endorsement

 As a member of SMAP, Kimura alongside his bandmates were former ambassadors for telecommunications conglomerate SoftBank.
 He is also well known for being the previous brand ambassador for the Japanese men's grooming brand GATSBY, promoting its iconic Moving Rubber series.
 Kimura has been the brand ambassador for several other well-known brands, such as Suntory, Levi's, LINE, and Nikon.
 He is also known for starring in a series of ads for Toyota, alongside Takeshi Kitano and Hugh Jackman.
 Kimura and Kitano portray Oda Nobunaga and Toyotomi Hideyoshi, while Jackman portrays the sailor Marco Polo.
 Together with Beyoncé, Kimura served as the brand ambassador for Japanese fashion brand Samantha Thavasa.

 As of 2021, Kimura is the current brand ambassador for McDonald's in Japan, and car manufacturer Nissan.
 In 2021, he partnered with Ray-Ban to produce two lines of special Ray-Ban Aviators and Wayfarers, with his initials engraved by hand.

+Kimura was appointed as the ambassador for the HUAWEI WATCH GT 5 Pro in April 2025.
+This collaboration has since expanded to include the WATCH GT 6 Pro.